-Kansas State University's financial therapy graduate certificate program is the first its kind in the nation to provide graduate-level educational training to professionals who want to improve clients' financial health by integrating relational, behavioral, cognitive and emotional elements with personal finance.
-Upon successful completion of the program, students will be able to understand the interplay psychology, relationships and money, and they will be able to implement practical techniques into work with clients.
+Kansas State University's financial therapy graduate certificate program is the first of its kind in the nation to provide graduate-level educational training to professionals who want to improve clients' financial health by integrating relational, behavioral, cognitive and emotional elements with personal finance.
+Upon successful completion of the program, students will be able to understand the interplay of psychology, relationships and money, and they will be able to implement practical techniques into work with clients.
 Currently, financial therapy is an unregulated field and, therefore, educational training in the area does not lead to certification or licensure as a therapist, counselor, or planner.

 K-State's financial therapy graduate certificate can be completed entirely online within 12 months, consisting of four eight-week courses.
 The online program of study allows for flexibility in students' schedules while learning from leaders in the field at a distinguished university.